Image credit: Golde

 Online Stores/Marketplaces for Black-Owned Beauty Brands

 Pretty Well Beauty is a digital platform focused on 100% clean beauty and wellness.
 Its founder, Jazmin Alvarez, vets its partners by learning about their ingredients, including where they come from and how they’re sourced.
-All featured brands adhere to clean and sustainability practices.
+All featured brands adhere to clean and sustainable practices.

 BLK + GRN is an all-natural marketplace connecting women of color with high-quality, ethically sourced, and non-toxic beauty products.
 It curates a selection of Black-owned brands that share its mission of health, wellness, and community cultivation.